craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes May 29 23.md

 ### What does the World Know?

 We're still in the [[Lord's Folly#AE2.
 Temple to Hades]].
-We know that they are going to want to search for the chain, so, where is it?
+We know that they are going to want to search for the chain, so, they will continue to explore until they find it.
+One of the last few fanatics is trying to unlock one of the doors further into the lowest level of the Temple.

 ### What happened?